|David L O Smith - Home||

 The kits were very well designed and executed with many detail part, although I did make some modifications, such as adding the gas pipes and modifying the lamps by reducing their size and making them to screw into cross-members to retain the roof (below).

-I bought the kits in 1974 but I left them behind untouched when I went to study and work in the USA in 1976; I fetched them when I was next in the UK in 1980, to build and paint them in 1983 but I did not line the K3 until I was back in the UK in 1987.
+I bought the kits in 1974 but I left them behind untouched when I went to study and work in the USA in 1976 and I fetched them when I was next in the UK in 1980.
+I built and painted them in 1983 but I did not line the K3 until I was back in the UK in 1987.
 I did not wish to tackle the lining until I was sufficiently accomplished after lots and lots of practice; I have been asked why some of my storage tins are lined out in black and orange.

 GWR Diagram V13 6-wheel Passenger Luggage Van

 The kits for the PLVs required only wheels and some other detail parts to be made but the kit for the W1 parcels van contained only the sides, ends and roof so I bought a damaged Slater’s van kit and modified the underframe and roof to suit.